cathook/vim-shrvim/Readme.md

 ## Features

-- Each user has its own cursor, so usres can edit the different place in the file at same time.
+- Each user has their own cursor, so users can edit different places in the file at same time.
 - You can see where other cursors are.
-- RO/RW authority mechanism let the owner be able to restrict a user being read only mode.
+- RO/RW authority mechanism allows the owner to restrict a user to read only mode.
 - Each client can have different encodings.
-- Non-ANSI, such as chinese characters are allowed.
+- Non-ANSI, such as Chinese characters are allowed.
 - Live update in Insert mode

 ## Quick start